askui/askui-example-ci/README.md

 # askui-ci
-All the pipelines for your AskUI
+All the CI/CD pipelines for your AskUI integrations.